Profitability, financial position and cash flow

 Transactions with related parties

-No transactions between Addtech and related parties that have significantly affected the Group's position and earnings have taken place during the period.
+No transactions between Addtech and related parties that materially affected the Group's position and profit took place during the period.

 Events after the end of the interim period

 On 2 January 2014 the business in Hantor-Mittaus OY was acquired to become part of the Components business area.
 Hantor-Mittaus is a technology trading company that supplies measuring instruments to industry and the public sector.
 The company has 5 employees and sales of about SEK 10 million.

 No other events of significance to the Group occurred after the end of the reporting period.

 Addtech's profit and financial position, as well as its strategic position, are affected by a number of internal factors under Addtech's control and by a number of external factors over which Addtech has limited influence.
 The most important risk factors for Addtech are the state of the economy, combined with structural change and the competitive situation.
 Risk and uncertainty factors are the same as in previous periods, please see section Risks and uncertainties (page 24-25) in Addtech's 2012/2013 annual report for further details.